 The overall level of executive reward takes into account the performance of the Group over a number of years, with greater emphasis given to the current and prior year.
 Increases in base salary have been minimal to nil over the past 2 years in these tougher economic times.
-Cash bonuses and entitlements have not been granted or paid and grants of options entitlements have been only in accordance with the incentive programs being 15,000 for 2008 and nil in relation to the past financial year.
+Cash bonuses and entitlements have not been granted or paid and the grants of options entitlements have been only in accordance with the incentive programs being nil in relation to the past two financial years.